Temerold/Temerold/README.md

 ### I've been coding since I was eight; I'm a self-taught hobbyist who enjoys programming.

 If you're using my code, please tell!
 Seeing people use my code makes me motivated to keep on going; you may also come with suggestions for new projects!
-By the way, it would make me very happy if anyone sponsored me. :)

 ### Languages: